ReaKal/Bioinformatics-project_Drug-Discovery/README.md

-# Bioinformatics-project_Drug-Discovery
+# Bioinformatics-project-Drug-Discovery
-This is a repository for storing the code i create during the process of following along Hanin Nantasenamat (Data Professor) on building a Bioinformatics project for drug discovery.
+This is a repository for storing the code I write during the process of following along Hanin Nantasenamat (Data Professor), during his YouTube series on building a Bioinformatics project for drug discovery.